lildziner/GoogleClone/README.md

 ===========

 Leyda's Google clone project
-OK, I cheated and wrote this from GitHub's gui.
+OK, I cheated and wrote this README file from GitHub's gui.